Life As a Real Estate Broker

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Licensed Real Estate Broker

-Job Outlook for Real Estate Brokers
+Is There Job Demand for Real Estate Brokers?

 There were about 95,300 jobs for Real Estate Broker in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Real Estate Broker by 2026.
 The BLS estimates 9,300 yearly job openings in this field.